Jamiej0954/CYOA/situations/death7.md

-The alien push you into a dark room and disect you for research purposes.
+The alien push you into a dark room and dissect you for research purposes.

 ![death](../images/death.png)